saffron-cat/wordle-bot/README.md

 # Wordle_Bot
 Wordle script to filter possible answers.

-feel free to break and or fix.
+Feel free to break and or fix.

+<Line 6> needs to be given the location of its word list before use.